Influenza A virus subtype H5N6

 H5N6 is a subtype of the species Influenza A virus (sometimes called bird flu virus).
-Infected birds shed the virus in their saliva, mucous, and feces.
+Infected birds shed the virus in their saliva, mucus, and feces.
 The virus was first detected in poultry in 2013, since then spreading among wild bird populations and poultry around the world.
 Humans can be infected through unprotected contact with infected birds or contaminated surfaces.
 The virus transmits by getting into a person's eyes, nose, mouth, and through inhalation.
 Human infections are rare.
-Since 2014, at least 65 cases have occurred in humans.
-29 people have died.
+Since 2014, at least 94 cases have occurred in humans.
+37 people have died.
 A spike in human cases was reported in 2021.
 There have been no confirmed cases of human-to-human transmission.
 Some infections have been identified where no direct contact with infected birds or contaminated surfaces has been known to had occurred.
 Only one infected woman has said that she never came into any contact with poultry.

 2016

 In November and December human cases of H5N6 were reported in China.
 From October to December, four outbreaks were also reported in China, resulting in the culling of over 170,000 birds.
 In December, H5N6 avian influenza was reported in bird droppings in Hong Kong.

 In December, South Korea raised its bird flu alert to highest level for the first time.